You can also view the city COVID-19 web page for more information.

 Code Compliance Officers are not Police Officers and cannot issue citations.
 However, officers can still file complaints with the City’s Municipal Court, which requires a property owner or occupant to appear in court to answer to charges of code violation.
 In addition, for certain types of violation, the City may remove the nuisance and charge the property owner for the cost of work, including placing a lien on the property to recover the costs.
 However, the primary focus of the officers in enforcement is education, and officers will normally work with first-time offenders and allow them time to remove the nuisance themselves.

 The rental for compensation of one- or two-family dwellings, as defined in the IRC (International Residential Code), for the purpose of overnight lodging for a period of not less than one night and not more than 30 days other than ongoing month-to-month tenancy granted to the same renter for the same unit.
 This is not applicable to hotels, motels, bed and breakfasts, resort properties as defined in Chapter 144-5.17 of the municipal code or resort condominiums.

 If you would like to report an illegal Short Term Rental property please use the link below.
 If the complaint occurs after hours or on the weekend the complaint will be reviewed the next business day.
 If you have a noise complaint related to a Short Term Rental property please contact New Braunfels Police Department at (830) 221-4100.

 Short Term Rental Complaint Form

-You can search by address for current and previous Code Enforcement Cases on our Citizen Access Portal.
+You can search by address for current and previous Code Compliance Cases on our Citizen Access Portal.

 Excess Brush & Bulky Items